Rowdy Tellez Player Props: Brewers vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to allow 47 home runs (one per game), the seventh-fewest in baseball.
+- The Astros surrender the eighth-fewest home runs in baseball (49 total, one per game).

-- France (1-0 with a 4.11 ERA and 10 strikeouts in 15 1/3 innings pitched) gets the start for the Astros, his fourth of the season.
+- The Astros are sending Bielak (1-1) out for his fourth start of the season.
+He is 1-1 with a 2.89 ERA and 19 strikeouts through 18 2/3 innings pitched.

-- In his last appearance on Thursday, the right-hander threw 3 2/3 innings against the Chicago Cubs, giving up six earned runs while surrendering nine hits.
+- In his most recent outing on Saturday against the Oakland Athletics, the righty threw five innings, giving up one earned run while surrendering five hits.

-- The 28-year-old has put up an ERA of 4.11, with 5.9 strikeouts per nine innings, in three games this season.
-Opponents are batting .250 against him.
+- In four games this season, the 27-year-old has amassed an ERA of 2.89, with 9.2 strikeouts per nine innings.
+Opponents are batting .329 against him.

 © 2023 Data Skrive.
 All rights reserved.